unitystation/unitystation/docs/contribution-guides/Development-Standards-Guide.md

 As a supplement to this, you can check out some best practices for Unity development here: [50 Tips and Best Practices for Unity](https://www.gamasutra.com/blogs/HermanTulleken/20160812/279100/50_Tips_and_Best_Practices_for_Unity_2016_Edition.php)

+And we highly recommend that you watch this video as it covers a lot of common mistakes that developers do: [20 Advanced Coding Tips For Big Unity Projects](https://youtu.be/dLCLqEkbGEQ)

 ## Code Style

 1. All classes, public methods and public fields should have XML `///` comments.
 Parameter and return value documentations should be descriptive.
 Class documentation should describe the purpose of the class.
 Also comment any code where it might not be obvious to someone else why it's doing something.
 You can read more about how to write XML comments [here](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc).